canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 snapcraft register hello-yourname
 ```

 We now have a GitHub project containing packaging details for a snap that has been registered to our account.
-Let's move onto Circle CI.
+Let's move onto CircleCI.

-## Setting up Circle CI
+## Setting up CircleCI
 Duration: 5:00

-To use Circle CI, first we will have to sign up there.
-Let's go to [https://circleci.com/vcs-authorize] and click "Log In with GitHub".
-Then, click "Authorize application" to allow Circle CI to access your GitHub account.
+To use CircleCI, first we will have to sign up there.
+Let's go to [https://circleci.com/signup/] and click "Sign Up with GitHub".
+Then, click "Authorize application" to allow CircleCI to access your GitHub account.

 Now, you should see a list of GitHub repositories, including your snap.
 If you don't see this list, there should be an "Add projects" button.
 Enable the GitHub repository of your snap by clicking the "Setup project" button next to it.

 ![](images/setup_project.png)

 Once you select that button, you'll be given a choice between the operating system and platform you'd like to use.
-You'll need to use Linux (of course), and while the platform is up to you we recommend version 2.0, and will use that here.
+You'll need to use Linux (of course) and the CircleCI 2.0 platform.

 You can even select a language, although since we're only building snaps here, we'll just use "Other".

 Finally, it gives you a suggestion for a basic `.circleci/config.yml`.
 No need to do any of that, just hit "Start building".
-That will set things up such that Circle CI will be triggered whenever you make changes to your repository.
+That will set things up such that CircleCI will be triggered whenever you make changes to your repository.
 You'll notice it starts to build the current state of the repository, but will soon realize there is nothing to run (because we haven't done that, yet).

-The way we tell Circle CI what needs to run is by creating a new directory in the root of our project called `.circleci`, and creating a `config.yml` file within it.
+The way we tell CircleCI what needs to run is by creating a new directory in the root of our project called `.circleci`, and creating a `config.yml` file within it.
 Let's go ahead and create that now, although we don't put anything in that file just yet:

 ```bash
 cd ~/workspace/hello-snap-username